College Fee Waivers: Complete Guide to Saving Thousands

 - Students complete the admissions application

-- At the payment screen, they select "Request Fee waivers"
+- At the payment screen, they select "Request Fee Waiver"

 - Students upload documentation